About Civics Boot Camp

 Citizens Academy encourages constructive problem-solving between citizens and their city, and we see dialogue and understanding as the first essential step.
 Civics Boot Camp is interactive, experiential, and has been co-created by citizens, specialists, and community developers.
-It teaches the basics of how to navigate the local context, how to approach the larger context influencing cities, how to understand where and why the City spends its money, and explores how and why cities and communities are built they way they are.
+It teaches the basics of how to navigate the local context in municipal government, how to understand and influence where the City spends money, and explains how cities and communities are built.

-Most importantly, you will be learning alongside new contacts and neighbours.
-Together, you’ll explore ways to identify and work with local champions about issues you care about, and gain fresh perspectives on ways to interact with elected officials and city staff, community associations and other civic groups.
+Learning alongside new contacts and neighbours, you’ll explore ways to identify and work with local champions about issues you care about, and gain fresh perspectives on ways to interact with elected officials and city staff, community associations and other civic groups.

 Who or What is Citizens Academy?

 Citizens Academy is a grassroots movement in Ottawa.
-We share knowledge, make connections, nurture ideas and encourage people to make positive changes for everyone.
+Its mission is to help accelerate change for the common good, and inspire new ways for people and organizations to engage with and create change in their cities.
+Our work focuses on creating the space for inquiry, learning, reflection, inspiration, and action.
 Civics Boot Camp offers the foundational knowledge citizens need to understand and get involved in Ottawa.

 Citizens Academy is not a City of Ottawa program.
-We are a young, volunteer-led organization, which operates thanks to the generous support of community donors and foundations.
+We are a young, volunteer-lead organization, which operates thanks to the generous support of community donors and foundations.